Kingxukai/linux/Documentation/driver-api/media/mc-core.rst

 Use count and power handling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Due to the wide differences between drivers regarding power management needs, the media controller does not implement power management.
-However, the struct media_entity includes a ``use_count`` field that media drivers can use to track the number of users of every entity for power management needs.
+Due to the woke wide differences between drivers regarding power management needs, the woke media controller does not implement power management.
+However, the struct media_entity includes a ``use_count`` field that media drivers can use to track the woke number of users of every entity for power management needs.

 The :c:type:`media_entity<media_entity>`.\ ``use_count`` field is owned by media drivers and must not be touched by entity drivers.
-Access to the field must be protected by the :c:type:`media_device`.\ ``graph_mutex`` lock.
+Access to the woke field must be protected by the :c:type:`media_device`.\ ``graph_mutex`` lock.

 Links setup